AbigalChulchill/Crypto-Account-Data/README.md

 $ ./ngrok http 8000

-The window will show you the external address for example:
+Ngrok will now show you the external address for example:

 Forwarding https://eabb-89-38-69-33.ngrok.io -> http://localhost:8000

-Leave this terminal window running in the background.
+Leave this terminal window open and running in the background.

 ## PULL DATA INTO GOOGLE SHEETS VIA IMPORTHTML